matvii/ADAM/README.md

 #### 23.3.2017
 - Support for contour(full or sparse)  fitting, see contour.ini for an example

+#### 10.12.2017
+- Support for Center-of-Mass regularization (Set COMWeight= in [Optimization])
+- Support for hard thresholding AO data (Set SetZero=20 in [AO?] to zero all the pixels that are smaller than 0.2*max value)
+- A matlab gui for viewing ADAM reconstructed shapes (See install and usage.txt in Utils/matlab/adam_gui)
+- Some minor bugfixes

 #### TODO
 - Integration of thermal modelling stuff into the main program